Markikie/quiz-game/README.md

 - `index.html`: The main HTML file that structures the quiz.
 - `style.css`: Contains all the styling for the quiz.
 - `script.js`: Handles the game logic, including question display, answer checking, and score calculation.
-- `questions.js`: Contains the quiz questions and answers.

 ## How to Contribute
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.